top of page

 Why?

-Because our lives are a mixture of coffee, quick conversations, absurd discussions and the constant question: What are we going to eat next?
+Because our life is a mix of coffee, fast conversations, slightly absurd discussions and the constant question of what we are going to eat next.

-And what better way to start this page than with a completely normal, crazy day at our place?
+And honestly, what better way to begin than with a completely normal and slightly crazy day from our lives?

-So, buckle up, because here comes a typical day in our lives
+So get ready, because here comes a typical day with us. 💛

 www.freshupyourskin.com-9.jpg